DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 If the players don’t immediately respond, Zorya chirps happily and flutters up into the air before attempting to settle on the shoulder of whichever player most befriended her during the game.
 (Though made of fire, Zorya’s body is cold to the touch, not hot.)

 Once befriended in this way, Zorya remains with the players while they remain within Argynvostholt unless driven away.
 The revenants and spirits of Argynvostholt won’t attack Zorya, though she aids the players in battle where possible.

+> [!abstract]+ **Zorya's Assistance**
+> If the players convey to Zorya their intent to seek out the insight of other spirits in the mansion, Zorya guides the players beneath one of the den's rotted divans, where a small brass key has fallen between one of the divan's legs and the wall.
+(The key unlocks the doors to the [[#Knights’ Quarters]].)
+>
+> If asked which door the key unlocks, Zorya is happy to guide the players to the [[#Knights’ Quarters]], though she responds with obvious distress and surprise should the **phantom warriors** there attack.

 <div class="statblock">
 <h2>Zorya, Pseudodragon Spirit</h2>